dragonscypher/Cancer-Sleuth/README.md

 Colon cancer, a leading cause of cancer-related deaths worldwide, is notoriously difficult to detect in its early stages. **Cancer Sleuth** aims to change the narrative by leveraging the power of machine learning.
 Our mission?
 To provide researchers and healthcare professionals with tools that can predict colon cancer more efficiently and accurately.

 This repository showcases the journey of applying different machine learning techniques on colon cancer datasets, exploring how each model performs and interacts with the genetic data at our disposal.
+Everyone does this kind of analysis, but I wanted others to use this model so they can utilize the best one to test on other datasets.

 ## Datasets 📊